feyris-tan/skyscraper/README.md

 This is skyscraper, my EPG data hoarding project.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

 ## What is this?

-This is a Quarkus Application which parses a DVB Transport Stream and performs data mining on the PSI in order to save EPG Data and frequency lists into a PostgreSQL Database.
-Also, this makes a nice experiment on how well Quarkus performs in an automated/headless environment.
+This is a Java SE Application which parses a DVB Transport Stream and performs data mining on the PSI in order to save EPG Data and frequency lists into a PostgreSQL Database.
+This is designed to perform in an automated/headless environment.

 Please not that this is a work-in-progress and DOES NOT WORK YET.